 Previous Pick: Callan Foote, D, Kelowna Rockets (WHL)

 Detroit Red Wings: Timothy Liljegren, D, Rogle B.K.
 (Elitserien)

 - There are a lot of different directions the Detroit Red Wings could take here at 7.
 I ultimately settled on giving the Red Wings the 6-0 198 lb Timothy Liljegren for two reasons.

 - First Liljegren is the only player left who has a realistic shot of going straight to the NHL even though he's not ready in my mind.
 Second this draft is extremely thin at defense after Liljegren and Adam Foote's son Callum Foote with other second round prospects getting pushed up the boards.

-- Liljegren has 1 goal, 4 assists, and 5 points on Rogle B.K.'s Elitserien team in the SHL in 16 games in 2016-2017.
-He entered the season as the challenger to Nolan Patrick to be the top pick in the 2017 NHL Draft before being surpassed by Nico Hischier, Gabriel Vilardi, and Michael Rasmussen.
+- Liljegren had 1 goal, 4 assists, and 5 points on Rogle B.K.'s Elitserien team in the SHL in 16 games in 2016-2017.
+He entered the season as the challenger to Nolan Patrick to be the top pick in the 2017 NHL Draft before being surpassed by Nico Hischier, Gabriel Vilardi, Michael Rasmussen, Cody Glass, and Owen Tippett.

 - Kailer Yamamoto would be a top 10 potentially a top 5 pick if he wasn't 5-8 159 lbs.
 His lack of size puts him in jeopardy of being a first round pick, but I honestly believe he's a top 10 talent when you watch his tape.